Efficacy

 Clinical study overview

-The ASCEND study was a Phase 2, double‑blind, active‑controlled confirmatory study that evaluated AUVELITY vs bupropion SR 105 mg for 6 weeks in 80 patients (N=43 AUVELITY and N=37 bupropion) with MDD.
+The ASCEND study was a Phase 2, double‑blind, active‑controlled confirmatory study that evaluated AUVELITY vs bupropion SR 105 mg for 6 weeks in 80 patients (n=43 AUVELITY and n=37 bupropion) with MDD.
 The study met its primary endpoint of symptom improvement across 6 weeks on the MADRS total score (overall treatment effect).
-A select secondary endpoint was remission (MADRS total score ≤10).1,12 See study design
+A select secondary endpoint was remission (MADRS total score ≤10).2,17 See study design.

-AUVELITY demonstrated statistically significant overall symptom improvement over 6 weeks1,12
+Statistically significant overall symptom improvement compared to bupropion over 6 weeks17,18*

 Swipe to see next content